makrai/notes/vargas2008-unsup-aspect.md

   assigned by SUAEx.
-For example, if we consider three groups of reference words in the input, ”food”, ”staff”, and ”ambience”, Output1 consists in three attention-valued and similarity-valued versions of the test data (one set of values for each category).
+For example, if we consider three groups of reference words in the input, ”food”, ”staff”, and ”ambience”, Output1 consists in three attention-valued and similarity-valued versions of the test data (one set of values for each category)

 ## The Category Attribution module uses the output of the Similarity module to

 * assign one of the desired categories to each sentence in the test data.
 In
 * we can test different ways to aggregate the similarity values
   * average for each sentence or only consider the maximum value [22].
 If the
-    22. Vargas, D.S., Moreira, V.P.: Identifying sentiment-based contradictions.
+    22. Vargas, D.S., Moreira, V.P.: Identifying sentiment-based contradictions
         JIDM 8 (2017) 242–254
     * average: there are more than one relevant word to receive attention in the
-    * maximum: the word with the highest score will get all the attention.
+    * maximum: the word with the highest score will get all the attention
-* Output2 is the main output which contains all the sentences of the test data with the categories assigned by the Category Attribution module.
+* Output2 is the main output which contains all the sentences of the test data with the categories assigned by the Category Attribution module

 # 5 Experimental Design 6